Amrutha-Pawar/Amrutha-Pawar/README.md

-# Hi there 👋, I'm Amrutha Pawar
+# Hey, I'm Amrutha 👋

-🎓 B.Tech Computer Science Engineering Student (2023–2027)
-📍 India
-💡 AI Researcher | Machine Learning Enthusiast | Aspiring Data Scientist 🚀 Passionate about solving real-world problems using Data Science, Artificial Intelligence, and Software Development.
+Most of my time is currently spent exploring **Machine Learning, Data Science, AI research, and backend development**.
+I enjoy taking ideas from research papers and turning them into working prototypes that solve real-world problems.

+I'm a Computer Science student who is fascinated by one question:

+### How can data help us understand complex systems and make better decisions?

+That question is what pulled me into Machine Learning, AI research, analytics, and software development.

+Right now, I'm exploring everything from predictive healthcare models to intelligent applications powered by large language models.
+Some days I'm reading research papers, some days I'm debugging code for hours, and some days I'm experimenting with datasets just to see what patterns emerge.

 ---

-## 🚀 About Me

-I am a Computer Science Engineering student with a strong interest in Artificial Intelligence, Machine Learning, Data Science, and Research.
-I enjoy building intelligent systems, analyzing complex datasets, and developing scalable applications that create meaningful impact.

 My goal is to become a Data Scientist and contribute to innovative solutions in healthcare, education, and emerging technologies through data-driven decision making.